 Table of Contents

-Cheapest Car Insurance Policies in Singapore: FWD, Etiqa and DirectAsia
+Cheapest Car Insurance Policies in Singapore for Sedans

-We collected quotes for comprehensive plans from eight major insurers using the sample profile of a 30-year-old single male driver with 2 years' driving experience and a 0% No Claims Discount (NCD).
-The quotes were calculated on the basis of a standard excess of S$600.
-In a few cases where a S$600 excess was not available, we picked the closest offering to compare.
+To find the cost of car insurance for the average compact sedan in Singapore, we collected quotes for comprehensive plans for the Toyota Corolla Altis 1.6** and the Honda Civic 1.6 from nine major Singapore insurers.
+We used the sample profile of a 45-year-old single male driver with 5 years' driving experience and a 0% No Claims Discount (NCD).
+The quotes were calculated on the basis of a standard excess of S$800.
+In a few cases where a S$800 excess was not available, we picked the closest offering to compare.

 |Company Policy||Cost||Excess||Medical||Personal Accident||Loss of Use||Flood|